Vince Chong: Frogway 2007: The Musical Theatre

 The show's begin at 23 August to 2 September 2007 at Actor Studio Bangsar.
 Chong recently confess to his fans and friends that acting in Musical Theatre is very challenging but good for his voice control as he had keep training for a few months just to make sure he will be fit physically and flawless voice control.

 Future Project

 Recently Chong is involved in composing commercial jingles for Rakan Muda which is now aired as a Malaysian local television advertisement.
 He is now focusing on television production and also starting his personal company InVinceAble Tunes.
 He recently admitted to local entertainment magazines that he had experienced back pain since last July and he's now working hard to regain his fitness.

-Although he is now more involved in television production, Chong has expressed his desire to produce a Mandarin-language album one day, not only to penetrate the Chinese-speaking market but also to fulfil his late grandfather's wish to see his grandson sing in his mother tongue.
+Although he is now more involved in television production, Chong has expressed his desire to produce a Mandarin-language album one day, not only to penetrate the Chinese-speaking market but also to fulfill his late grandfather's wish to see his grandson sing in his mother tongue.